 In conjunction to the Conference, a World Scout Youth Forum is held.
 Through preparing inputs and making recommendations to the World Scout Conference and to the World Scout Committee, participants develop the skills necessary to take part in decision-making processes.
 The Youth Forum is open to members aged 18-26, of which many are also delegates at the World Scout Conference.
 The World Scout Youth Forum is considered as an interim measure to improve youth involvement in decision-making at world level.

 The World Scout Committee is the executive body of WOSM.
 It is responsible for the implementation of the resolutions of the World Scout Conference and for acting on its behalf between its meetings.
-The Committee is composed of the following members:
+To learn more about the World Scout Committee click here.

 The World Scout Youth Forum elects six Youth Advisors, whose role is to increase youth participation in the decision making of the organisation.
 They are elected for a three-year term and take part in the meetings of the World Scout Committee.
 Youth Advisors, each from a different country, are elected while they are aged 18-26.
-Current Youth Advisors.
+To learn more about the Youth Advisors click here.

 A number of organisations enjoy Consultative Status with the World Scout Committee.
 The Consultative Status granted to an organisation is reviewed every three years at the first meeting of the World Scout Committee following a World Scout Conference.
 For more information and a complete list of organisations with Consultative Status, click here.